scrapinghub/autoextract-spiders/README.md

   Example 2: articles from https://www.nytimes.com/, all the article links contain "/yyyy/mm/dd/" so the [regex](https://docs.python.org/3/library/re.html#regular-expression-syntax) for that is "/[0-9]{4}/[0-9]{2}/[0-9]{2}/".
 * **ignore-links** (optional - no default value): what URL patterns NOT to follow.
 This is the opposite of "allow-links" and is useful when the majority of the links have items, but you want to ignore just a few specific URLs that slow down the discovery.
 * **same-domain** (optional - default True): by default the spider will limit the discovery of links to the same domains as the seeds (eg: if the seed is "dailymail.co.uk", the spider will never extract the links pointing to "facebook.com").
 Set to False if you need to disable this, but also check the "extract-rules" advanced option.
+* **dates** (optional - no default value): drop all items that don't match the date patterns specified.
+The matching is done against "datePublished" date ISO string and only in case of Articles.
+If the "datePublished" doesn't exist, the item is also dropped.

 The options that accept multiple items (seeds, allow-links, deny-links) are strings, or lists in YAML, or JSON format.
 Example list as YAML: `[item1, item2, item3]`.
 Example list as JSON: `["item1", "item2", "item3"]`.